meg768/node-rest-request/README.md

 	request.request('api/v2/customer/:id', {id:1001})

 The parameters not used in the path are instead added to the uri efter the '?' sign.
-For example
+For example the request

 	request.request('api/v2/customer/:id', {id:1001, search:'foo', limit:3})